John H. Castle High School

 Castle High School, previously known as John H. Castle High School is a public high school located about a mile northeast of Newburgh, Indiana on Indiana 261.
 Castle is one of three high schools in the Warrick County School Corporation.
 Until 2020, it was the only non-Evansville school that played in the Southern Indiana Athletic Conference as well as the largest high school in southwestern Indiana by enrollment.
 Castle High School offers classes in agriculture, art, business and computers, English, family and consumers science, industrial technology, mathematics, music and fine arts, physical education, science, social studies, resource education, and world languages.
-Castle also offers advance placement classes in English language, English literature, calculus, physics, chemistry, U.S. history, biology, government, anatomy, and European history.
+Castle also offers advanced placement classes in English language, English literature, calculus, chemistry, US history, biology, government, macroeconomics, art history, and CS principles.

 History

 Castle High School was founded in 1959 and later moved in 1975 to its current location on 92 acre.
 In 2004, a new wing was added to the school containing a large band facility, two science labs, and several classrooms.
 Also associated with this project was a new weight room facility and new locker rooms for the varsity sports.
-In 2008, Castle began construction on a library, to supplement the existing media center, and also broke ground on the natatorium, containing an Olympic-size pool, both completed by the 2009-2010 school year.
+In 2008, Castle began construction on a library, to supplement the existing media center, and also broke ground on the natatorium, containing an Olympic-size pool, both completed by the 2009–2010 school year.